nathaneltitane/dextop/README.md

 Dextop was developed using a Samsung Galaxy Note 20 Ultra, a Samsung Galaxy Tab S7+ and optimized to run within/alongside Samsung DeX.

-### Before you proceed:

-It is highly recommended to install Dextop on a fresh Termux instance or profile to benefit from a clean slate and a snappy experience, although you can always attempt deploying it on an already existing setup.

----

-**Backing up your existing setup by following the [Termux backup recommendations](https://wiki.termux.com/wiki/Backing_up_Termux) is a must as the Dextop project will not be held responsible for any overrides, file corruptions or deletions caused by the installation and configuration process - You Have Been Warned.**

----

 ### Contents

-To run the way it does and transition seamlessly in between Termux and the container instance of your choice, Dextop is built a certain way: it loads and links scripts, configuration files and utilities to enhance your Android-based workstation experience.
+To run the way it does and transition seamlessly in between Termux and the container instance of your choice, Dextop is built a certain way: it loads and links scripts, configuration files and utilities to enhance your Android-based workstation experience

-A few other elements to note before proceeding:

 - Dextop installs certain core utilities to load and use a custom scripting library to make the overall command line interface more pleasant and informative:
   - ~/.local/bin/frobulator